akhilesh-pappoppula/customer-churn-prediction-capstone-project/README.md

-# 📊 Customer Churn Prediction
+📊 Customer Churn Prediction (Capstone Project)

-🚀 **End-to-End Machine Learning Project with Business Impact**
+🚀 End-to-End Machine Learning Capstone Project with Business Impact

 ---

-## 📌 Project Overview
+🎓 Capstone Project Details

 Customer churn is one of the biggest challenges in the telecom industry.
 Retaining existing customers is significantly more cost-effective than acquiring new ones.

-This project focuses on predicting customer churn using machine learning and uncovering key business insights to help reduce customer attrition.
+This capstone project focuses on predicting customer churn using machine learning and uncovering key business insights to help reduce customer attrition.

 ---